 The right answers can be found below the references.

-1. A 12-years-old patient complains of painful swallowing, bleeding gums, high-grade fever, and severe fatigue after insignificant physical load.
-The patient is confused, drowsy, and asks for water every 10 minutes.
-Physical examination reveals pallor, diffuse petechial rash on the skin surfaces.
+1. A 12-year-old patient complains of painful swallowing, bleeding gums, high-grade fever and severe fatigue after insignificant physical load.
+The patient is confused, drowsy and asks for water every 10 minutes.
+A physical examination reveals pallor and a diffuse petechial rash on the skin surfaces.
 There are recurrent infectious diseases in the history: impetigo, pertussis, hepatitis A and frequent flu.
 There are purulent plaques on the pharyngeal glands.
-What is the most probable white blood cells disorder may present here?
+What is the most probable white blood cells disorder that may present here?

 2. An increase in the total blood granulocyte pool (TBGP) stands for true neutrophilia.
 What white blood cells stipulate this condition and what is the most probable triggering factor for this condition?

 - Immature granulocytes/infection